WallarooLabs/wally/README.md

 - Python 3

 We are currently working with a client who needs Python 3 bindings.
-We plan to introduce Python 3 bindings in early 2018.
+We plan to introduce Python 3 bindings in late 2018.

 - C++